scalameta/mdoc/docs/docusaurus.md

 First, install the sbt-mdoc plugin using the normal [mdoc installation instructions](installation.md#sbt).

-Next, enable the `DocusaurusPlugin` in addition to the `MdocPlugin` and define the `moduleName` setting to have your project name suffixed with `-docs`.
+Next, enable the `mdoc.DocusaurusPlugin` in addition to the `mdoc.MdocPlugin` and define the `moduleName` setting to have your project name suffixed with `-docs`.

 ```diff
  // build.sbt